openmediavault/openmediavault-docs/prerequisites.rst

   the Solid State Disks (SDD [2]_) must be managed.

 Data drive storage
-  The storage disk drive(s) where the data for the defined or used shares resources wil be stored. **Cannot be the same of the system drive(s) and sizes will depends of the usage of the resources**.
+  The storage disk drive(s) where the user data will be stored. **Cannot be the same of the system drive(s) and sizes will depend of the usage of the stored user data**.
   Shared resources are managed over partitions, which is discussed in the software requirements topic below.
-  The recommendation for the Data drives must be Solid State Disks (SSD [2]_ disks) for best performance or spinning Hard Disk Drives (HDD).
+The recommendation for the Data drives must be Solid State Disks (SSD [2]_ disks) for best performance or spinning Hard Disk Drives (HDD) for better device durability over time.

 The memory (RAM)
 ^^^^^^^^^^^^^^^^

 Enough RAM is vital to maintaining peak performance.
-There are several combinations of installation sizes but the **recommendation is at least 4Gib for novice administrators**.
+There are several combinations of installation sizes but the **recommendation is at least 4GiB for novice administrators**.

-For best practice you should have 8GiB of RAM for basic operations in default installation. and no matter the size, RAM must be configured in Dual Channel mode [8]_ inclusivelly if there are little amount of, it will improve performance.
+For best practice you should have 8GiB of RAM for basic operations in default installation, and no matter the size, RAM must be configured in Dual Channel mode [8]_ inclusivelly if there are little amount of, it will improve performance.

-Unless other NAS systems the |omv| system can run in at least 1Gib of RAM, but of course will need expertise.
+Unless other NAS systems the |omv| system can run in at least 1GiB of RAM, but of course will need expertise.

 The communication card (NIC)